-COVID-19 has certainly been a ‘sit up and smell the coffee’ moment and more and more contractors have started to realise the benefits of a biometric solution.
-But for those who are still on the fence, here our experts attempt to debunk some of the most common myths and misunderstandings.
+This situation has certainly been a 'sit up and smell the coffee' moment, leading more and more contractors to realize the benefits of a biometric solution.
+For those still on the fence, our experts aim to debunk some of the most common myths and misunderstandings.

 What is biometric data?

-Biometric access control systems work by recording a copy of this data and keeping it in a secure database.
-When you attempt to use the system – and gain access to a site – your fingerprint or face will be scanned.
-If the system finds a match with data stored in the database, access will be granted.
-But if it can’t find a match within the database, access will be denied.
-It’s as simple as that.
+Biometric access control systems operate by recording a copy of this data and storing it in a secure database.
+When you attempt to use the system and gain access to a site, your fingerprint or face is scanned.
+If the system finds a match with the stored data, access is granted.
+However, if it cannot find a match within the database, access is denied.
+It's as simple as that.

 5 misconceptions about biometric site access

 Even though biometric authentication is becoming increasingly prevalent across all sectors and industries, there are still many fallacies in circulation.
 Some of the most common include: